4 Days in New York City: Detailed Itinerary + Map

 Key takeaways

-• The 4-day itinerary covers essential NYC experiences, from Times Square to the High Line.
+• This 4-day itinerary covers essential NYC experiences, from Times Square to the High Line.
 It includes a mix of historical sites, museums, and memorials, like the 9/11 Memorial and the Museum of Modern Art.

 • Focus on a specific area each day for sightseeing efficiency.